The History of Air Conditioning

-Actual breakthroughs in modern air conditioning did not occur until 1902 when Willis Carrier, a graduate from Cornell University, invented the first electrical air conditioning unit.
+According to the commercial ac cincinnati oh team, actual breakthroughs in modern air conditioning did not occur until 1902 when Willis Carrier, a graduate from Cornell University, invented the first electrical air conditioning unit.
 This new invention surpassed all past prototypes because it not only controlled temperature, but also humidity.

 Private home air conditioning was first developed in Minneapolis in 1914.
 Robert Sherman invested the first portable air conditioner in 1945.
 His system had the capability to cool, humidify, dehumidify, heat, and filter the air.
 It is also important to have a good thermostat and to know How to Wire a Thermostat – Wiring Installation Instructions and all the process.

 During these early years, refrigeration and air conditioning used flammable components such as propane and ammonia.
 These components posed a great danger of leakage.
 To counter this lurking disaster, in 1928 the first non-toxic, non-flammable chlorofluorocarbon gas – known as Freon was – created by Thomas Midgley Jr. The blend of these non-toxic refrigerants, known as the Dichlorodifluoromethane (R12), was commonly in American vehicles.